Material Properties in Mechanical Engineering: A Comprehensive Guide

 Stress-Strain Curve

-Hardness is not directly seen in the stress-strain curve.
-However, there are often correlations between hardness and other mechanical properties like tensile strength.
-For example, in many metals, an increase in hardness often corresponds to an increase in tensile strength but a decrease in ductility.
-However, this relationship is not universally true for all materials, and the correlation between hardness and tensile strength can vary widely depending on the material and its processing history.
+Hardness does not appear directly on the stress–strain curve.
+However, it often correlates with other mechanical properties, such as tensile strength.
+For example, in many metals, higher hardness usually corresponds to higher tensile strength but lower ductility.
+Still, this relationship does not hold for all materials, and the correlation between hardness and tensile strength can vary widely depending on the material and its processing history.

 Example Materials